mbelaloui/Ansible/README.md

 - Send ssh-key to the hosts

-- Check if the SELinux in enabled on the remote nodes '''getenforce'''
+- Check if the SELinux in enabled on the remote nodes `getenforce`